Humidity and air conditioning problems cause more than bad hair days

 Humidity and air conditioning problems go hand in hand.
 In most cases, your uncontrolled humidity problems can be fixed by a properly designed and maintained HVAC system.

-If your air conditioner is doing a poor job of removing the humidity in your space, there’s a good chance that it’s too large.
+If your air conditioner is doing a poor job of removing the humidity in your space, it may be too big for your space.
 Back in the day, installers often made the mistake of assuming “bigger is better.”
 Unfortunately, that’s turned out to be a mistake.
-Oversized air conditioning units don’t provide consistent cooling and also use more energy.
+Oversized air conditioning units don’t provide consistent cooling.
+They also use more energy.

-Air conditioners that are oversized for the space turn on and off repeatedly and run in short bursts.
-As a result, they never run for a long enough period of time to effectively remove humidity.
-Believe it or not, you might need to downsize your unit to increase comfort and improve everyone’s health.
+Oversized air conditioners turn on and off repeatedly and run in short bursts.
+So they never run long enough to effectively remove humidity.
+Believe it or not, you might need to downsize your unit to improve comfort and health.

-It takes experience and the right tools to accurately determine the correct capacity for your space.
-Certified commercial HVAC companies will perform a load analysis to calculate the necessary capacity for your heating and cooling equipment.
+Expert commercial HVAC companies will perform a load analysis to calculate the correct capacity for your heating and cooling equipment.
 This service takes many factors into account, including the square footage of your space, design elements, energy-efficiency features, building occupancy patterns and how the space is used.
 Most quality HVAC service providers use a software tool to do this calculation.

-As building uses and occupants change, the insides are often reconfigured in ways that decrease the effectiveness of the HVAC system.
+As building uses and occupants change, space may be reconfigured in ways that decrease the effectiveness of the HVAC system.
 This is especially true of large open office spaces with cubicles.
-A qualified HVAC contractor can perform an analysis of your equipment and ventilation system using ASHRAE guidelines to make sure the design is adequate for the space and building occupants.
-Sometimes minor changes in design can make a big difference in air quality and comfort levels.
+A qualified HVAC contractor can perform an analysis of your equipment and ventilation system using ASHRAE guidelines.
+Minor design changes can make a big difference in air quality and comfort levels.

-Dehumidifiers can be a help in controlling excess humidity in damp areas such as basements.
+Dehumidifiers can help to control excess humidity in damp areas such as basements.
 To add more humidity to your space if it’s too low, you can install central humidification systems that work with your air conditioner.

-A central humidifier is attached to your heating and air conditioning unit and your plumbing.
+A central humidifier is attached to your heating and air conditioning unit and plumbing.
 The humidifier unit uses a device similar to a thermostat (called a humidistat) to monitor the humidity levels in the air.
 The ideal humidity level for comfort is between 35 and 50 percent.
-When the air is too dry, the humidifier adds moisture in the form of water vapor to the air being circulated throughout your space by your HVAC system.
+When the air is too dry, the humidifier adds moisture in the form of water vapor to the air circulated by your HVAC system.

-So, unlike standalone humidifiers that can only work in one room, these permanent installations humidify the entire space at once, making them extremely efficient.
+So, unlike standalone humidifiers that can only work in one room, these permanent installations humidify the entire space at once.
+That makes them extremely efficient.
 Not only that, but you never need to worry about safety or having an ugly unit in the middle of your conference room.
 The equipment is completely out of sight.

 According to the Occupational Safety and Health Association (OSHA), some of the most common causes of poor indoor air quality include high humidity and poor upkeep of ventilation, heating and air conditioning systems.

-Particularly in the spring and fall when air conditioners and heaters are turned on and off, your systems need to be cleaned and serviced to keep them working as designed and properly controlling humidity.
+Particularly in the spring and fall when air conditioners and heaters are turned on and off, your systems need to be cleaned and serviced.
+Regular maintenance keeps them working as designed and properly controlling humidity.
 Filters and belts need to be cleaned or replaced, condenser and evaporator coils need to be cleaned, parts need to be lubricated, and electrical connections tested.
 Clearing any standing water, checking air flow, testing humidity levels, checking refrigerant levels and checking for leaks will keep your system working well and prevent air quality issues.

 It’s critical to have regular inspections and preventative maintenance done by an expert to keep your system in good working order.
 The most convenient and cost-effective way to do this is by signing up for a yearly maintenance agreement.
-To learn more, take a look at our free guide: HVAC Preventive Maintenance Contracts: How to Find The Right One For Your HVAC Infrastructure.
+To learn more, take a look at our free guide.